Orthodoxy: Judaism

-Orthodox Judaism is a collective term for the traditionalist branches of Judaism, which seek to fully maintain the received Jewish beliefs and observances and which coalesced in opposition to the various challenges of modernity and secularization.
-Theologically, it is chiefly defined by regarding the Torah, both Written and Oral, as literally revealed by God on biblical Mount Sinai and faithfully transmitted ever since.
+Theologically, it is chiefly defined by regarding the Torah, both Written and Oral, as being literally revealed by God to Moses on the biblical Mount Sinai and faithfully transmitted without alteration ever since.
 The movement advocates a strict observance of halakha (Jewish Law), which is to be interpreted only according to received methods due to its divine character.
-Orthodoxy considers halakha as eternal and beyond historical influence, being applied differently to changing circumstances but basically unchangeable in itself.
+Orthodoxy considers "halakha" as eternal – unchanged, unchanging, and unchangable – being applied differently to changing circumstances but essentially static in its nature.
+This viewpoint differs even from the opinions of other Traditionalist Jewish approaches, whose adherents – to varying degrees – may disagree in the existence of a separation between halakha and how it is interpreted and practiced, and/or acknowledge that halakha has shifted in some way, such as between the Pre-Temple Era, First and Second Temple Era, and the Post-Temple Era.